-Method of taxation
+Method of tax-

 Diocletian invented or applied several remarkable expedients for the purpose of running an empire upon peasant economy.
 It is perhaps more probable that he applied ideas which he had learnt from some other source, than that he invented them.
 This source was most likely the east-those countries which once, long ago, had been part of the Persian empire, and which today we know as Turkey, Syria and Egypt.
 His own interests had always been eastern, as we can see from his choice of the eastern provinces for his own government, and his selection of an Asiatic town-Nicomedia-as his seat.
-Asia had long been a peasant country.
-Even though it had been urbanized by the Greeks, it tended to slip back into a world of fields and vineyards and spaces and silence and seasonal activities.
+Asia had long been a peasant country. though it had been urbanized by the Greeks, it tended to slip back into a world of fields and vineyards and spaces and silence and seasonal activities.
 The power and influence of the Persian had receded before the town-dwelling commercial Greek; but if it were a question of organizing an empire of peasants, the Persian had much to say, and long practical experience to go upon.

 Diocletian took one year's food for a soldier as his unit: the grain, wine, meat, oil and salt necessary to his keep for twelve months.
-This was called an annona.1 An officer, according to his rank, was paid several annonæ.
+This was called an annona.
+An officer, according to his rank, was paid several annonæ.
 The materials were collected from the tax-payer and distributed to the soldier in the due proportion.
-As
+As the requirements of the army were not every year the same, the emperor every year fixed the total amount that would have to be raised.
+This proceeding was called an Indiction.